strvcom/atlas.js/packages/sequelize/README.md

   }

   static staticMethod() {
-    // You can access the Atlas application instance as a property on the
+    // You can access the Atlas instance as a property on the
     // Model class:
     // this refers to the model class itself this.atlas
   }

   async instanceMethod() {
-    // On instance methods, you can also access the Atlas application instance
+    // On instance methods, you can also access the Atlas instance
     // directly on the model's instance
     // this refers to the model class' instance this.atlas